SAP-archive/teched2020-developer-keynote/s4hana/event/README.md

 ![split terminals](../../images/split-terminals.png)

-Now, in the second terminal, move to the `projects/` directory, which is where your current cloned repository is (this is also shown in the screenshot above), like this:
+Next, in the second terminal, move to the `projects/` directory, which is where your current cloned repository is (this is also shown in the screenshot above), like this:

 ```
 user: teched2020-developer-keynote $ cd $HOME/projects